24 hours in police custody highlights County Lines exploitation

 These platforms allow for easy communication and offer anonymity, which makes it difficult for authorities to track and prevent the exploitation.

-During the COVID-19 pandemic, and in the current climate of economic hardship, more children have become susceptible to the influence of these gangs.
+During the COVID-19 pandemic, and in the current climate of economic hardship, more children became susceptible to the influence of these gangs.

 Recruitment methods now often involve luring children with offers of “work,” which turn out to be coercive and exploitative activities.